 How the Poop Changes When Starting Solids

-I can totally understand that you are worried if your baby hasn’t pooped after starting solids!
+I can totally understand that you are worried if your baby is not pooping after starting solids!
 Introducing solid foods to our baby is quite a big step, especially for their little tummies.

-But it is not strange that a baby’s bowel movements change after starting solids, and the lack of poop doesn’t have to be a big problem:
+But it is not uncommon that a baby’s bowel movements change after starting solids, and the lack of poop doesn’t have to be a big problem:

 When breastfed babies start eating solid foods, their bowel movements often change drastically.

-All of a sudden the baby has more solid poops, less frequent (or sometimes more frequent, since some breastfed babies only go once per week!), and with a completely different color and smell!
+All of a sudden, the baby has more solid poops, less frequent (or sometimes more frequent, since some breastfed babies only go once per week!), and with a completely different color and smell!
+The poop may also include pieces of undigested foods.

 These changes are completely normal, but often, the breastfed baby will also become constipated with the introduction of solid foods.
-Their digestive systems are not used to solids.
+Their digestive systems are not used to any solids at all.
+It is possible that the introduction is somewhat easier for formula-fed babies (many parents seem to experience that), but I haven’t been able to find any research to back up that claim.

 What to Do if Baby Hasn’t Pooped After Starting Solids?